ampmresearch/ampmresearch.github.io/index.md

 ### Important Dates

+Please email your submissions and requests for further information to: [ampmworkshop@protonmail.com](mailto:ampmworkshop@protonmail.com)

 - Submission deadline: **12 November 2021** until 23:59,
 - Notification of acceptance: 17 November 2021,
 - Workshop: 8 December 2021.

+Registration can be done [here](https://jurix2021.mruni.eu/registration/).
+If your participation is virtual, please register as remote participants.